nxp-imx/oem-prov-app/Documentation/user_guide.md

 * A provisioning report will be displayed as shown above
 * EdgeLock 2GO Web Server interface shows that the device UUID has been successfully added to the device group

+### Server certificate
+By default, the EdgeLock 2GO Agent uses a built-in server certificate for TLS connection establishment.
+If the application targets a non-default server instance (e.g. in test or staging environments), a custom server certificate can be specified.
+This is configured by setting the ```server_cert``` field in the application's configuration file to the path of the desired DER-encoded certificate.
 ## Indirect mode
 In __indirect mode__, the application does not connect to the EdgeLock 2GO Server.
 Instead, the security assets are provided from a local partition (eMMC/SD card), and the application provisions the device using these assets.
 ### Steps